Ilo province

-The Ilo Province is one of three provinces that make up the Moquegua Region in Peru.
-The province is the largest mining center in all of the southern Peru area.
+Ilo is one of three provinces that make up the Moquegua Region in Peru.
+The province is the largest mining center in all of southern Peru.

 Geography

-The province borders the Mariscal Nieto Province to the north, the Jorge Basadre Province to the east and southeast, the Pacific Ocean to the south and west, and the Islay Province to the northwest.
+The province borders the province of Mariscal Nieto to the north, the province of Jorge Basadre to the east and southeast, the Pacific Ocean to the south and west, and the province of Islay to the northwest.

 It extends north–south through the region's coastal area, forming a bay.

 Demographics

 Population

-According to the 1993 Census, the Ilo Province has a population of 51,481 inhabitants, 52.4% of which (26,964) are male and 47.6% (24,517) are female.
+According to the 1993 Census, the province has a population of 51,481 inhabitants, 52.4% of whom (26,964) are male and 47.6% (24,517) are female.

 As of 2005, the Instituto Nacional de Estadística e Informática estimates the province's population to be 68,363.

 Languages

 Spanish is spoken at home by 82% of the population; while others speak Aymara (10.6%), Quechua (6.1%), other indigenous languages (0.1%) and foreign languages (0.3%).